The best way to ensure progress in the iron game is to set personal goals that you want to achieve.

-When I returned to the track in 2015, I had the general goal of just running the 100 meters.
-I finished the race but my times were not good and I got smoked in those early races.
+When I returned to the masters’ track game for 1 meet in 2015, I only had the general goal of running the 100 meters.
+I finished the race, but my time was not good, and I got smoked!

 1) “I want to get stronger.”